williamcanin/williamcanin.github.io/_posts/_blog/2017-10-09-carregando-javascripts-para-diferentes-posts-e-pages-no-jekyll.md

 > "E com fé no Pai Eterno sempre aqui estou vou estar tô ae firme pro meu
 > berrante tocá".

-HAHA :joy:
+:wink:

-Deixando a brincadeira de lado, vamos ao que interessa; o Post!
+Deixando as desculpas de lado, vamos ao que interessa; o Post!

 * Do not remove this line (it will not be displayed) {: toc}